 Are you fascinated by the relationship between the brain and behaviour?
 Would you love to learn more about neuropsychiatric disorders like attention deficits, schizophrenia and dementia?
 Are you curious about how certain drugs can influence the processing of information in our brain?
 Then you should consider specialising in Neuropsychology.
 The programme focuses on normal and deviant behaviour in relation to brain structure and function.
 You'll study congenital, acquired or degenerative brain dysfunctions; related neuropsychiatric disorders; and the neuropharmacological mechanisms that underlie behaviour.
 After you’ve finished your master’s, you'll be a versatile and skilled researcher capable of pursuing a successful career at a university, research institute, hospital, rehabilitation centre or pharmaceutical company.

-Meet Michelle: the student ambassador for the specialisation Neuropsychology.
+Meet Meagan: the student ambassador for the specialisation Neuropsychology.

 On her Instagram account she shares her study experiences, moments of her life in Maastricht, and much more.
 Follow her to get a sneak peak of your possible future!